swiftlang/swift-package-manager/Documentation/PackageCollections.md

 The collection is not signed.
 If you would still like to add it please rerun 'add' with '--trust-unsigned'.
 ```

-To continue user must confirm their trust by passing the `--trust-signed` flag:
+To continue user must confirm their trust by passing the `--trust-unsigned` flag:

 ```bash
 $ swift package-collection add https://www.example.com/packages.json --trust-unsigned